nats-io/jetstream-leaf-nodes-demo/README.md

 14:51:45 Published 0 bytes to "test"
 ```

-Because of the isolation, the messages stay in the domain they originated in.
+Because of the isolation, the messages stay in the domain in which they originated.
 Every stream contains 10 messages:

 ```txt